bnb32/gcm_aws/README.rst

 .. code-block:: bash

     cd gcm_aws
-    cp environment/config.py my_config.json
+    cp environment/config.py my_config.py
     vim my_config.json

-Configuration needs to be in json format.
-Follow the required variables from config.py
+Configuration can be in either .py or .json format.
+Follow the required variables from config.py.
+Easiest is just to edit the my_config.py file and not convert to json.

 Install package: